panta82/node_argument_parsers/article.md

 ![](static/sywac.png)

+#### Thoughts

 - Sywac has a concept of "default command", but neither it nor its parameters are displayed anywhere on the help screen.
 User would have no idea it even exists.
 This feature frankly seems broken.
-I ended up just adding an `eval` command.
+I ended up just adding an `eval` command, and not supporting "default" at all.

 - The library doesn't have typings or JSDoc annotations.
 Intellisense in WebStorm was pretty poor.